skycarl/DataStructuresLab4/README.md

 # DataStructuresLab4
 This program accepts input files containing integers and sorts them using quicksort and heapsort algorithms.
 Statistics are then printed to an output file.

 #### **Input**
-The user must specify 2 runtime parameters: the name of the file containing filenames of all input files, and the desired name of the output file.
+The user must specify 3 runtime parameters:
+1. The name of the file containing filenames of all input files (this file must be in the project root directory)
+2. [Optional] The desired name of the output file (which contains original and sorted data, as well as sort performance)
+3. [Optional] Summary data file name (which contains only summary information on the sorts)

+If the two optional parameters are not specified, the program will assign a name.

 Input files must be held in a folder in the root project directory titled "input".
 The input files must have one value on each line.

 Note: input files are assumed to be UTF-8 encoded.
 Unexpected behavior may occur if others are used.